ipfabric/docs/docs/IP_Fabric_API/Path_Lookup/host_to_gateway_path_lookup.md

   - `vrf` *\[optional\]* - A quoted string of the VRF (Not supplying this will default to _auto-detect_)

-!!! example Example minimal request body
+!!! example "Example minimal request body"

     ``` js
     {